Indiana Workers’ Compensation Claims: Eligibility, Filing, and Appeals

 If you’re able to return to part-time or light-duty work while you’re recovering, but earn less than your normal wages, you may eligible for temporary partial disability benefits.
 Temporary partial disability benefits are two-thirds of the difference in your average weekly wages, subject to the same minimum and maximum weekly amounts.
 These benefits are available for a maximum of 300 weeks.

-If you are found to be totally and permanently disabled, you will receive the same weekly amount that you received in temporary total disability payments: two-thirds of your average weekly wages, up to $650 per week.
+If you are found to be totally and permanently disabled, you will receive the same weekly amount that you received in temporary total disability payments.
 Permanent total disability benefits are available for up to 500 weeks.
 These benefits are available only to workers with severely debilitating injuries.
 Workers are considered totally disabled only if they cannot return to their jobs and other work is not reasonably available to them.

 For most other workers, permanent partial disability benefits are available.
 In Indiana, these benefits are called permanent partial impairment (PPI) awards.
 Your award will be based on the permanent impairment rating assigned to you by your doctor, as well as a state schedule that lists degrees of impairment based on loss of use of certain body parts.
 Injuries that are not on the schedule, such as back injuries, are rated as a percentage of loss to the whole body.